Harry-Deng/Harry-Deng/README.md

 - 💻 I enjoy researching and developing, and occasionally working on some fun projects.

 - I have been recently researching:
-- 🤖 1 Ssecurity issues of combining LLM with robotic vision
+- 🤖 1.
+Ssecurity issues of combining LLM with robotic vision
-- 🚗 2.Security and Privacy Protection in VANETs
+- 🚗 2.
+Security and Privacy Protection in VANETs

 ---
 <!-- Typing SVG by DenverCoder1 - https://github.com/DenverCoder1/readme-typing-svg -->